Pollak-Projects/EduCloud-Backend/README.md

 Run the project in Clion, and it will install the required libraries `Shift + F10`
 This will take a while

+5. Set up linker in Clion

+Go to `Build, Execution, Deployment -> Toolchains` and add the `Visual Studio` compiler

-5. Set the styling in Clion
+6. Set the styling in Clion

 In Clion, go to `Editor -> Code Style -> C/C++` and set `Clion formatter` to `ClangFormat`

-6. Set up `drogon_ctl`
+7. Set up `drogon_ctl`

 Add the following to your user `PATH` environment variable

 ```
 <your_path_to_the_project_folder>\cmake-build-debug\vcpkg_installed\x64-windows\tools\drogon